SteelRidgeRobotics/2023-2024_FRC_Season/controls/hardware_software_interface_specifications/competition_hw_sw_interface_spec.md

 ![](https://github.com/SteelRidgeRobotics/2023-2024_FRC_Season/blob/74a8d3010bef6135c66bc175156146020acc0bac/controls/hardware_software_interface_specifications/frc-control-system-layout.png)

-This robot uses a single RoboRIO 2 as the only robot controller.
+This robot uses a single roboRIO 2 as the only robot controller.
 The robot code is implemented in Python using the 2024 RobotPy framework.
 Major software versions are shown in the following table.
 Motor controller and sensor software versions are listed elsewhere in this document.